jcoc611/Tetris/README.md

 7. [DONE] Fix dying/endgame.
 8. [DONE] Add incoming tetriminos.
 9. Add hold piece.
 (Maybe?).
-10. Add collision detection to ghost piece and only draw on no collision.
+10. [DONE] Add collision detection to ghost piece and only draw on no collision.